 Artist makes excuses or stalls for 30 days until downpayment cannot be disputed

 Artist's sometimes does not reply for days or weeks.

 Artist seems to get upset if client inquires about progress.

 Artist does not meet deadlines.

 Artist's work does not match what was promised.

 It is a good idea to get all of your contract information (art description, payment details, milestones etc) in advance so that if something seems questionable you can resolve the matter or cancel the contract before any art or money has been exchanged.
 Be polite and professional in all business correspondence.
 It is a bad idea to provide any portion of the art you are selling before negotiating a price.

 Forum memberships that have been active and well used for 2 or more years are often a good sign the the client or artist is established and does not simply jump from account to account, scamming people.
-New accounts, and accounts with no activity, are a reason to be cautious.
+New accounts, and accounts with no activity or hidden activity/messages, are a reason to be cautious.
 A "permanent" email associated with the member's business or website is more trustworthy than a free gmail or hotmail account.
 If a google search can show a history of professional behavior or successful partnerships associated with the member's email address, that is an encouraging sign.

-Screen names that imply a rudeness, selfishness, arrogance, laziness, stupidity, or hatred may or may not reflect the person's actual nature, but be aware of the possible connection.
+Screen names that imply a rudeness, selfishness, arrogance, laziness, trolling, stupidity, violence, or hatred may or may not reflect the person's actual nature, but be aware of the possible connection.
 Similarly, a professional sounding screen name does not ensure a good business partner, but it can sometimes be an early indicator of a good contact.